tunapanda/swag-old/README.md

 acces.
 If the user does not have the prerequisites for a particular swagpath, the system will hint the user that it might make sense to collect the prerequisite swag first.

-A swagpath contains a number of items, and each such item is usually a piece of [H5P](https://h5p.org/) content.
+A swagpath contains a number of items, and each such item is called a swagifact.
+A swagifact is usually a piece of [H5P](https://h5p.org/) content, but there are also other types of swagifacts supported.
+See swagifact below.

 Each swagpath is implemented in the system as a wordpress page, using a number of special Wordpress [shortcodes](https://codex.wordpress.org/Shortcode).

 The swag that is required or provided by the swagpath is implemented usig Wordpress